Magdalena Department

-Magdalena ([maɣðaˈlena]) is a department of Colombia with more than 1.3 million people, located to the north of the country by the Caribbean Sea.
+Magdalena ([maɣðaˈlena]) is a department of Colombia, located in the north of the country by the Caribbean Sea, with more than 1.3 million people.
 The capital of the Magdalena Department is Santa Marta and was named after the Magdalena River.
-It inherited the name of one of the original nine states of the United States of Colombia that its current territory integrated.
+The department inherited the name of one of the original nine states of the United States of Colombia that its current territory integrated.

 Geography

 Location

 The Department of Magdalena is located on the North Coast of the Colombian Caribbean Region.

 On the north it borders the Caribbean Sea.

 On the northeast it borders the La Guajira Department, being divided by the Palomino River.

 On the east it borders with the Cesar Department, which is in part divided by the Guaraní River.

 On the west, it is divided by the Magdalena River, and it borders the departments of Atlantico in the Northwest, and Bolívar in the West and Southwest.

 Hydrology

 Basins

 The territory of the Department of Magdalena is formed by four drainage basins which are very different in composition and importance.